Nishasharma-design/day-1/common-trait.md

+# Common-traits
-- me and Nathan both have two siblings
+- me and Nathan both have two siblings.
 - me and Ceara both live in Melbourne
 - me and Petr both do not have kids
 - me and pooja both come from India